End User Testing

 Testing by the end-user is extremely subjective to personal tastes and attributes.
 Through this testing, I will be as unbiased as possible towards the monitor itself in regards to panel type and branding and offer my experience with the actual display itself.
 I will be testing both calibrated and uncalibrated versions at a range of different brightness settings.

-For this test, I chose to run the benchmark tool for Grand Theft Auto V because of the diverse landscape, sounds and vehicles it offers.
+For this test, I chose to run the benchmark tool for Grand Theft Auto V thanks to the diverse landscape, sounds and vehicles.
 What I am looking and listening for is picture immersion, picture clarity and sound clarity.